 In addition to the sort of jobs listed, all employers have the ability to mandate drug screenings for any position.

-Can An Employee Deny (Refuse) a Drug Test?
+Can an Employee Deny (Refuse) a Drug Test?

 Just as state and federal guidelines don’t mandate that all employers must run drug tests, they also don’t mandate employees (or potential employees) must take drug tests.
 A potential or current employee can refuse to have a drug test completed.

 However, this doesn’t mean that they are exempt from the consequences.
-If an employer requires testing as a part of their on-boarding process, they have the right to withdraw an offer of employment to anyone who refuses a test.
+If an employer requires testing as a part of their onboarding process, they have the right to withdraw an offer of employment to anyone who refuses a test.

-Employers who choose to terminate or refuse employment based on refusal to take a drug test will need to make sure that they can prove drug testing directly relates to the person’s ability to do a job.1 An employee who is refused employment without proper documentation may have legal recourse if they feel their rights have been violated.
+Employers who choose to terminate or refuse employment based on a refusal to take a drug test will need to make sure that they can prove drug testing directly relates to the person’s ability to do a job.1 An employee who is refused employment without proper documentation may have legal recourse if they feel their rights have been violated.

 Are There Jobs That Don’t Drug Test?